Accessibility for the Working Mathematician

 \subsection{Disclaimer}

 I claim no deep expertise on the subject of accessibility, and there will likely be errors and misinterpretation in what I have to say.
 In particular none of this should be taken as legal advice, nor as assurance that if you follow this document you will meet any specific accessibility standards or satisfy any particular legal regulations.
-I serve as Head of the Department of Mathematics, Statistics, and Computer Science at the University of Illinois Chicago and on the Digital Accessibility Steering Committee at my campus.
-However, this document is written purely in my capacity as a Professor of Mathematics, errors are my own and the opinions expressed do not represent either my department or my university.
+At the time of writing version 2 of this document, I serve as Head of the Department of Mathematics, Statistics, and Computer Science at the University of Illinois Chicago and as Chair of the American Mathematical Society (AMS) Advisory Group on Accessibility.
+However, this document is written purely in my capacity as a Professor of Mathematics, errors are my own and the opinions expressed do not represent the AMS, my department or my university.